Plan your visit

 The park is open year-round.
 Most visitor services are available mid-May to mid-October.
 Visitor centre

-Free admission for youth in 2018.
+Free admission for youth.
 Other fees still apply.
 Detailed fees list